(All fields required)

 Sports injury prevention; advanced athletic development

 Timothy E. Hewett, PhD, is the director of the Sports Medicine Biodynamics Center at Children's Hospital Research Foundation.
-He is a professor in pediatrics and orthopaedic surgery in the College of Medicine and an associate professor in rehabilitation sciences at the University of Cincinnati and Cincinnati Children's Hospital Medical Center.
+He is a professor in pediatrics and orthopaedic surgery in the University of Cincinnati College of Medicine and an associate professor in rehabilitation sciences at Cincinnati Children's Hospital Medical Center within the University of Cincinnati.
 Dr. Hewett is best known for his work in the area of the prevention of knee injuries in female athletes.

 Dr. Hewett possesses a doctorate in physiology and biophysics and postdoctoral training in molecular biology.
 His research interests range from the molecular alteration of muscle contraction to the development of new methods for injury prevention and athletic development.

 Dr. Hewett has lectured and published on the topic of dynamic neuromuscular joint control strategies and their use for preventing knee injuries across the country, from Harvard University to the University of Florida.
 He has been a keynote speaker at Mayo Clinic and Kentucky Sports Medicine and a visiting professor at Texas Tech University.

 Dr. Hewett's work has been featured by the news media across the country, from the front page of the New York Times to Good Morning America.
 He has published over sixty of his research articles in medical journals, and his research has received numerous awards, including the Excellence in Research and Odonohue Awards from the American Orthopaedic Society for Sports Medicine, the Young Investigator Award from the American Heart Association and The Research to Reality Award from the Eastern Athletic Trainers' Association.